homermultitext/hmt-editors-guide/README.md

 Editorial guide for contributors to the Homer Multitext project.
 The master branch has the most up to date revision.

 To create a single document formatted in markdown, run the [gradle](https://gradle.org/) task `gradle formatMd`.
+The results are saved in the file `generated/guide.md`.

 ## Earlier versions